telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 It is a request HTTP header in Orion.
 Source IP of the HTTP request associated to the transaction, except if the request includes X-Forwarded-For header which overrides the former IP.
-X-Real-IP and X-Forwarded-For (used by a potential proxy on top of Orion) overrides ip.
+X-Real-IP and X-Forwarded-For (used by a potential proxy on top of Orion) overrides IP.
 X-Real-IP takes preference over X-Forwarded-For, if both appear.

     X-Forwarded-For: 129.78.138.66